Good Advice (TV series)

-Good Advice is an American television sitcom that aired for two seasons on CBS from April 2, 1993, to August 10, 1994.
+Good Advice is an American television sitcom produced by In Front Productions, Itzbinso Long Productions and TriStar Television that aired for two seasons on CBS from April 2, 1993, to August 10, 1994.
 It was co-created and executive produced by Danny Jacobson and Norma Safford Vela; and starred Shelley Long and Treat Williams.

 Synopsis

 Dr. Susan DeRuzza (Shelley Long) is a successful marriage therapist and the author of a best-selling book on the subject, Giving and Forgiving.
 Upon returning from a six-week promotional tour she discovers her husband of 11 years, Joey (Christopher McDonald), in bed with another woman.
 Furthermore, when she returns to her therapy office, she learns she is now sharing it with high-profile divorce attorney Jack Harold (Treat Williams).
 While Susan and Jack don't agree on the basics of relationships, love or marriage, the one thing they do share is an undeniable sexual chemistry.
 Susan's confidant, Artie (George Wyner), tries to lend support at the office and her sister Paige (Teri Garr) and son Michael (Ross Malinger) try to help at home.